jbatson5/SCALE-test/docs/MAVRIC.rst

 area where the entire group-wise flux is needed with low relative uncertainties, the adjoint source should be weighted inversely by the forward flux, :math:`\phi\left( \overrightarrow{r},E \right)`.
-The other option, for a tally where only an energy-integrated quantity is desired, is to weight the adjoint inversely by that energy-integrated quantity,\ :math:`\int_{}^{}{\sigma_{d}\left( E \right)\phi\left( \overrightarrow{r},E \right)}\text{\ dE}`.
+The other option, for a tally in which only an energy-integrated quantity is desired, is to weight the adjoint inversely by that energy-integrated quantity,\ :math:`\int_{}^{}{\sigma_{d}\left( E \right)\phi\left( \overrightarrow{r},E \right)}\text{\ dE}`.
-For a tally where the total flux is desired, then the response in the adjoint source is simply :math:`\sigma_{d}\left( E \right) = 1`.
+For a tally in which the total flux is desired, then the response in the adjoint source is simply :math:`\sigma_{d}\left( E \right) = 1`.

-To optimize the forward Monte Carlo simulation for the calculation of some quantity at multiple tally locations or across a mesh tally, the adjoint source needs to be weighted by the estimate of that quantity.
+To optimize the forward Monte Carlo simulation for the calculation of some quantity at multiple tally locations or across a mesh tally, the adjoint source must be weighted by the estimate of that quantity.
 For a tally defined by its spatial location :math:`g\left( \overrightarrow{r} \right)` and its optional response :math:`\sigma_{d}\left( E \right)`, the standard adjoint source would be